fmalmeida/MpGAP/docs/manual.rst

    * - ``--quast_additional_parameters``
      - N
      - NA
      - | Give additional parameters to Quast while assessing assembly metrics.
 Must be in quotes and separated by spaces.
 Must be given as shown in Quast manual.
-E.g. ``'--large --eukaryote'``.
+E.g. ``' --large --eukaryote '``.

    * - ``--skip_canu``
      - N